spectrum-health-systems/AvatoolWebService/doc/Creating-the-Avatool-Web-Service.md

 [ADDITIONAL READING](#additional-reading)<br>

 ## INTRODUCTION
-If you are curious as to how the Avatool Web Service was created, or you are looking for some information on creating your own custom web service for myAvatar, these are the steps I took.
+If you are curious as to how the Avatool Web Service was created, or you are looking for some information on creating your own custom web service for myAvatar™, these are the steps I took.

 ## BEFORE YOU BEGIN
 To create the Avatool Web Service, I used: